A Mindful Approach to Creativity

-Bringing mindfulness to a man’s life also means thinking about our impact
+Bringing mindfulness to everyday life also means thinking about our impact

-Zenism is here to champion the modern day gentleman.
+Zenism is here to champion the modern day sage.
 They aren’t made overnight, it’s something we practice and get better at everyday.
-I strive to design and collect products which inspire men to live the simple life, while providing more ethical and sustainable choices.
+I strive to create and collect products which inspire people to live the simple life, while providing more ethical and sustainable choices.
 Essentially, the Zenism approach to life can be summed up as the practice of kindness.

 Zenism balance, all products are designed and curated with three principles:

 1) Careful selection of materials

 The selection of materials minimise the impact our choices have on others and the environment.
 This means addressing sustainability, as well as look and feel.

 2) Understanding of purpose